De Havilland DH.88 Comet: Surviving aircraft

 G-ACSS was requisitioned for the RAF once again in 1943 but soon passed on to de Havilland.
 Restored for static display as Grosvenor House, it was put on show for the 1951 Festival of Britain.
 The Shuttleworth Collection at Old Warden acquired it in 1965 and then in 1972 re-registered it under its original identity for restoration to flying condition, finally achieved in 1987.
 It is regarded as "one of the most significant British aircraft still flying."
+On 15 August 2026, the aircraft was heavily damaged after crashing on landing while participating in a “flying proms" air display at the Shuttleworth visitor attraction near Biggleswade in Bedfordshire.
+The Shuttleworth Trust announced their intention is to restore G-ACSS to airworthy condition.